altinukshini/dns-spywaredomains-script/README.md

 # dns-spywaredomains-script

-A bash script that updates named zones file for dns server
+A bash script that updates named zones file for dns server from dns-bh.sagadc.org